Access to this product feature is dependent on your institution's Watermark agreement

-If you have a reporting need that would be best fulfilled by a FS-built Custom Report, the following information will help you submit a Custom Report work request that provides the Faculty Success technical team everything it needs to know to set up the report properly, as well as guide you in testing and validating the report to ensure the report meets your needs and specifications.
+If you have a reporting need that would be best fulfilled by a Full-Service custom report, the following information will help you submit a Report Setup work request that provides the Faculty Success technical team everything it needs to know to set up the report properly, as well as guide you in testing and validating the report to ensure the report meets your needs and specifications.

 Faculty Success has a variety of reporting offerings: